amarant/open-edx-course-export-tools/README.md

 ```

 ## Installing requirements
 You need the ability to run a xslt processor capable of running xslt version 3 stylesheets, I recommend the saxon processor for this, but possibly you could use another processor.
-The saxon product have several version.
+The saxon product has several versions.
 For the stylesheets in this package, the free HE (Home Edition) version of the Saxon processor will be sufficient.

 - **saxon xslt/xquery processor** - needed to perform the xslt transformations
 - **java runtime environment** - needed to run the saxon processor